SIMÓN: The Weight of Guilt in the Fight for Venezuela

 This is when Diego realized film can be philosophy while incorporating elements like music, psychology, color, aesthetics, symbolism, metaphors, and more.
 For Diego, the seventh art is the most comprehensive of all artistic forms.
 Since that moment, he never turned away from the fusion of cinema and profound ideas.

 Following his pursuit of finance and philosophy in college, Diego's trajectory took a turn during the summer of his freshman year.
 He participated in a one-month filmmaking program at the New York Film Academy, learning about writing, editing, and directing.
+During the program, Diego directed, wrote, and edited On My Way.
 Consequently, he ends up getting a Master’s degree from the same institution years later.

 While studying philosophy, Diego developed an appreciation for the art of film, inspired by works such as Darren Aronofsky’s Black Swan and Edgar Wright’s Scott Pilgrim vs. the World.